Question

 What is compound interest?

-Compound interest means interest is earned on both the original amount and the interest already added over time.
+Compound interest means you earn returns not only on the original amount but also on the interest already added over time.
+That is what makes long-term growth accelerate.

 Financial

-Use OmniCalc's compound interest calculator to estimate future value, investment growth, and how recurring returns can build over time.
+Use OmniCalc's compound interest calculator to estimate future value, investment growth, and long-term savings outcomes.

 Compound interest calculator